JuliaPOMDP/POMDPs.jl/README.md

 This package provides a core interface for working with [Markov decision processes (MDPs)](https://en.wikipedia.org/wiki/Markov_decision_process) and [partially observable Markov decision processes (POMDPs)](https://en.wikipedia.org/wiki/Partially_observable_Markov_decision_process).
 For examples, please see [POMDPExamples](https://github.com/JuliaPOMDP/POMDPExamples.jl), [QuickPOMDPs](https://github.com/JuliaPOMDP/QuickPOMDPs.jl), and the [Gallery](https://github.com/JuliaPOMDP/POMDPGallery.jl).

+---

+**NOTE**: We are currently in the process of upgrading solvers to work with POMDPs v0.9.
+This process is expected to take several weeks.
+For compatibility with all solvers, please install POMDPs v0.8 with `pkg"add POMDPs@v0.8"`.

+---

 Our goal is to provide a common programming vocabulary for:

 1. Expressing problems as MDPs and POMDPs.
 2. Writing solver software.
 3. Running simulations efficiently.

-There are [nested interfaces for expressing and interacting with (PO)MDPs](http://juliapomdp.github.io/POMDPs.jl/stable/def_pomdp): When the *[explicit](http://juliapomdp.github.io/POMDPs.jl/stable/explicit)* interface is used, the transition and observation probabilities are explicitly defined using api [functions](http://juliapomdp.github.io/POMDPs.jl/stable/explicit/#functional-form-explicit-pomdp); when the *[generative](http://juliapomdp.github.io/POMDPs.jl/stable/generative)* interface is used, only a single step simulator (e.g. (s', o, r) = G(s,a)) needs to be defined.
-Problems may also be defined with probability [tables](http://juliapomdp.github.io/POMDPs.jl/stable/explicit/#tabular-form-explicit-pomdp), or with the simplified [QuickPOMDPs interfaces](https://github.com/JuliaPOMDP/QuickPOMDPs.jl).
+There are [several ways to define and interact with (PO)MDPs](http://juliapomdp.github.io/POMDPs.jl/stable/def_pomdp): transition and observation distributions and rewards can be defined with explicit probability distributions or implicitly with a function that samples from the distribution, or all of the dynamics can be defined in a single step simulator function: (s', o, r) = G(s,a).
+Problems may also be defined with probability [tables](https://github.com/JuliaPOMDP/POMDPExamples.jl/blob/master/notebooks/Defining-a-tabular-POMDP.ipynb), and the [QuickPOMDPs interfaces](https://github.com/JuliaPOMDP/QuickPOMDPs.jl) make defining simple problems easier.

 **Python** can be used to define and solve MDPs and POMDPs via the QuickPOMDPs or tabular interfaces and [pyjulia](https://github.com/JuliaPy/pyjulia) (Example: [tiger.py](https://github.com/JuliaPOMDP/QuickPOMDPs.jl/blob/master/examples/tiger.py)).